michiruf/laravel-runtime/README.md

 ## Runtime Installation Steps

 1. Clone this repository anywhere to your WSL machine, except the `/mnt` directory.
-2. Execute `install-rc.sh` to add sourcing of this repositories `.bashrc` file to your own `~/.bashrc`.
+2. Execute `install.sh` to add sourcing of this repositories `.bashrc` file to your own `~/.bashrc`.
 3. Validate that the command worked inspecting your `~/.bashrc`.
 4. (optional) Install php and composer dependencies on the WSL machine.
-This can be done with `install-wsl-prerequisites.sh`, although this script might not be sufficient for all needs.
+This can be done with `install-prerequisites.sh`, although this script might not be sufficient for all needs.
 5. Start the docker-compose service in your runtime for automatic container discovery.
    This should in general needed to be done only once.
    ```shell